California legislature adopts SAN’s patient guideline allowing 100-square foot canopy personal medical cannabis gardens

 In 2003 the legislature passed SB 420 with HS 11362.77(a), a safe harbor of 6 mature or 12 immature plants plus eight ounces of processed bud, which went into effect in 2004.

 In 2008, the state Supreme Court laid out the People v Kelly decision, citing cannabis expert witness testimony by Chris Conrad.
 It held that the legislature could not limit the quantity that a patient could grow but likewise the amount has to be reasonable.
 We have continued to advocate that 100 square feet is a reasonable baseline for cultivation and three pounds for personal possession for medical use.

-In 2015 Assembly Bill AB 266, the legislature has adopted a 100 square foot canopy standard for personal medical gardens and HS 11362.777(g) for informal “primary caregiver” collectives up to five members.
+In 2015 Assembly Bill AB 243, the legislature adopted a 100 square foot canopy standard for personal medical gardens and HS 11362.777(g) for informal “primary caregiver” collectives up to five members.
 While there is much about the measure to dislike, including its inclusion of local bans and destruction of the HS 11362.775 collectives that built up California’s medical marijuana industry, we are proud that the bill’s sponsors were able to understand the importance of allowing patients to grow their personal medical supply as ordained by Prop 215, HS 11362.5.
 Please join us in fighting for the right of patients to band together rather than requiring a primary caregiver relationship.
 Contact your state legislators and tell them that patients need to be enabled to provide cannabis for one another, not all patients have caregivers.